xarantolus/backtap/README.md

 ### How it works
 I have tried several variations of this idea for quite some time.
 This program is basically just the next iteration, but likely the final one as this is as low-level as it gets.

+If you are only interested in the part that taps the Android screen, you can also read my [blog post](https://xarantolus.github.io/blog/how-to-tap-the-android-screen-from-the-underlying-linux-system).

 #### First idea
 My first implementation was done using [Tasker](https://play.google.com/store/apps/details?id=net.dinglisch.android.taskerm), an automation app.
 I only implemented the top left click as anything more would have become very complicated with visual programming.
 The concept was simple: Whenever a certain line appeared in the system log (indicating that a finger was put on/off the sensor), it would run the command `input tap x y`, which taps the specified coordinates of the screen.

 The problem with this was that this method is *noticeably* slow.
-As in I clicked the sensor, waited for some time and only then the action happend.
+As in I clicked the sensor, waited for some time and only then the action happened.
 It took about 500-1000ms, which was just too slow to be usable.

 #### Speeding up
 In my search for a faster solution I took a look at what the input command actually does: it is a shell script starting a whole Java program that writes a quite small signal to the display.
 You can cut out two middlemen if done right.